 Do you apply tattoos, piercings, or permanent make-up in the Netherlands?
 You must work according to hygiene and safety regulations.
 And you need to follow minimum age requirements.
 You will also need a licence from the Municipal Health Service (GGD) in your region (in Dutch).

 Tattoo and piercing licence application

-In order to obtain a licence, you need to submit an application form (see Aanvraagformulier Vergunning, in Dutch) to the Municipal Health Service that inspects your local municipality.
+In order to obtain a licence, you need to submit an application form (see Aanvraagformulier Vergunning, in Dutch) to the Municipal Health Service for your municipality.
 The licence is for a specific location.
 If you perform these activities in more locations, you need to apply for a separate licence for each location.
-All licensed tattoo and piercing studios, beauty therapists, and jewellers are listed in a database (in Dutch) on the National Centre for Hygiene and Safety's website (LCHV).
+All licensed tattoo and piercing studios, beauty therapists, and jewellers are listed in a database on the National Centre for Hygiene and Safety's website (LCHV, in Dutch).

 Hygiene and safety when tattooing and piercing